browserengineering/book/book/animations.md

 ```

 We'll create these animation objects every time a style value changes,
-which we can detect in `style` diffing the old and the new styles of
+which we can detect in `style` by diffing the old and new styles of
 each node:

 ``` {.python expected=False}